 This will allow you to ensure that you can retain control and use of the property during your life and that Habitat will receive the property at your death with little transfer costs.
 This transfer also avoids probate court and still gives you a charitable deduction on your income taxes that can be carried over for 5 years if not used in full.

 What if you need to sell property that is highly appreciated in value and are looking for ways to benefit Habitat and pay less in taxes?
 Consider a Bargain Sale.
-This allows you to sell the property to Habitat for less than fair market value and in return you will pay less in Capital Gains Taxes and receive a charitable deduction for the amount of the gift.
+This allows you to sell the property to Habitat for less than fair market value.
+In return you will pay less in Capital Gains Taxes and receive a charitable deduction for the amount of the gift.
 Bargain sales put more money in your pocket and in Habitat’s pocket.

 What if you have property that you do not need the income from anymore that just increases your income and estate tax exposure, but you would still like to pass the property to your children eventually?
 Then you may want to consider a Charitable Trust.
 In this case, a Charitable Lead Trust.
 Alternatively, if you and/or your children still desire to get an income stream from the trust for a set number of years or for life, then a Charitable Remainder Trust may be a better fit.